helloferdi/FrontEndBoilerplate/README.md

 Been using this boilerplate setup for a while now and it enables me to hit the ground running when creating a new template.
 File structure is pretty self-explanatory, which makes it easy to find your sources and keeps things tidy.

-The boilerplate includes a stripped down version of the HTML5 boilerplate, a CSS reset and the latest version of jQuery.
-Header, footer, main navigation and secondary navigation are found in the _inc folder, for your include happiness.
-There's even a free favicon (PNG24, 32x32), so you don't forget to make one.
+The boilerplate includes a stripped down version of the **HTML5 boilerplate**, a **CSS reset** and the latest version of **jQuery**.
+All wrapped up in **PHP includes**: Header, footer, main navigation and secondary navigation are found in the _inc folder, for your include happiness.
+There's even a free **favicon** (PNG24, 32x32), so you don't forget to make one.
 And you can find your dev tab amongst all the open Reddit/imgur tabs.
 You're welcome.

 In the header of your page, just declare two variables: